Passport to Houston

-The Passport to Houston Committee of RPC identifies and builds relationships with civic institutions that offer students educational and/or cultural opportunities for intellectual, social, and professional growth.
-The Passport program promotes and highlights civic organizations and events as well as other Houston-area resources that may be of interest to students.
-To promote student engagement in Houston, the Passport program provides free or discounted access to public transportation and free or discounted admission to cultural arts venues.
+The RPC Passport to Houston Committee identifies and builds relationships with regional institutions that offer students educational and cultural opportunities for intellectual, social, and professional growth.
+The Passport program promotes and highlights these organizations by providing free or discounted admission.

 WHAT DOES PASSPORT TO HOUSTON OFFER?